JetBrains/teamcity-documentation/topics/setting-up-teamcity-for-amazon-ec2.md

 ##### Important note for images based on Windows Server 2016 image

-Due to the [bug in the network settings](https://forums.aws.amazon.com/thread.jspa?threadID=242194), instance meta\-data is not available by default.
+Due to the [bug in the network settings](https://forums.aws.amazon.com/thread.jspa?threadID=242194), instance metadata is not available by default.
 It means the TeamCity agent service cannot retrieve its properties and cloud integration doesn't work (the agent does not connect to the server or is not automatically authorized).
 To fix this issue, do the following:

 1. Install the [latest EC2Config](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/UsingConfig_Install.html?shortFooter=true#ec2config-update-version).
 2. Set the dependency of the `TCBuildAgent` service on both `EC2Config` and `AmazonSSMAgent` via the command: `sc config TCBuildAgent depend=Ec2Config/AmazonSSMAgent`.